varejad/behavioral_flow/README.md

 from behavioralflow.core import Aprendente

 actions_example = {
-    ("action_1",): [2, 5],  # cost = 2, probability factor = 5
+    "action_1": [2, 5],  # cost = 2, probability factor = 5
-    ("action_2",): [1, 3]
+    "action_2": [1, 3]
 }

 agent = Aprendente(actions_example)

-There are two optional parameters when instantiating an Aprendente.
+There are three optional parameters when instantiating an Aprendente.
-The first is a boolean (default is False), which refers to the organism's ability to simulate behavioral variation.
+The first is a float which should vary between 0 and 1 (default is 0), which refers to the organism's probability to simulate behavioral variation.
 In this case, it refers to the ability to combine basic actions passed in the first parameter to create new actions.
 This can happen when an action occurs and is not reinforced.
 The second optional parameter is a float x, such that 1 < x > 0.
-This parameter refers to the probability of the Aprendente varying its behavior each time it is not reinforced.
-By default, this value is 0.25.
+By default, it is 0.1.
+This parameter refers to the rate at which the Agent will 'unlearn' behaviors when they are not reinforced, that is, the rate at which behaviors will be extinguished.
+The third parameter is an integer > 0 (by default it is 1).
+It influences the choice of actions.
+When > 1, it amplifies the probabilities of the most reinforced behaviors being chosen.
+When < 1 and > 0, it does the opposite, reducing the differences between the most reinforced and the least reinforced behaviors.
+When == 1, it has no influence.

 PT-BR

 ### Como fazer o agente realizar ações e como reforçar ou punir
-Para que o Aprendente emita alguma ação você deve usar o método 'Aprendente.proxima_acao()', esse método precisa de um parâmentro que será usado como antecedente ou contexto, esse parâmetro deve ser uma tupla, a quantidade e tipo dos iténs ficam a seu critério.
+Para que o Aprendente emita alguma ação você deve usar o método 'Aprendente.proxima_acao()', esse método precisa de um parâmentro que será usado como antecedente ou contexto, esse parâmetro deve ser uma lista, a quantidade e tipo dos iténs ficam a seu critério.

-    contexto = ("contexto_exemplo",)
+    contexto = ["contexto_exemplo"]
     acao = agente.proxima_acao(contexto)
     print(f"Ação emitida: {acao}")